ninoch/perception_bias/README.md

 This is a experimental results for the paper ["Friendship Paradox Biases Perceptions in Directed Networks"](https://arxiv.org/abs/1905.05286).
 You can find the dataset used for this experiments in [Open Science Framework](https://osf.io/pjkr9/).
-All the results are available in the notebook.
-You can find generated figures in `/Plots`, and pickles of processed data in `/store_results` after running the experiments.
+All the results are saved in the notebook of the repository.

 # System Requirements